 Respondent shall maintain a current, active and valid license for the length of the probation period.
 Failure to pay all fees and meet CE requirements prior to his/her license expiration date shall constitute a violation of probation.

-12. TOLLING FOR OUT-OF-STATE RESIDENCE OR PRACTICE
+28-12.
+TOLLING of probation if respondent moves out-of-state_FOR_OUT-OF-STATE RESIDENCE OR PRACTICE